-- Before you leave the hospital, you get instructions on how to care for yourself at home, what to watch for, and who to follow up with afterwards. - The person staying with you for the first 24 hours should be there to hear the instructions. - You will receive detailed instructions on your medications.
+- Before you leave the hospital, you get instructions on how to care for yourself at home, what to watch for, and who to follow up with afterwards. - The person staying with you for the first 24 hours should be there to hear the instructions. - After some types of VT ablations, it is necessary to take blood thinners.
+You will receive detailed instructions on your medications.
 It is important to take all your medications as directed. - Bruising, soreness, and some swelling around the insertion site is normal and heals with time. - You might notice some mild burning or discomfort in your chest.
 This is common and goes away in a few days.
-It can be treated with pain medicine such as regular acetaminophen (Regular Tylenol). - You might notice short episodes of a fast heartbeat for the first few weeks after the procedure.
+It can be treated with pain medicine such as regular acetaminophen (Regular Tylenol). - You might notice short episodes of an irregular heartbeat for the first few weeks after the procedure.
 This is from the heart tissue injury as a natural reaction to the ablation.
 It usually goes away as the heart tissue heals.